Designing for Documents in iCloud

-In OS X, do not actively track document location.
+In OS X, do not actively track a document’s location in the file system.
 The Open and Save dialogs in a document-based Mac app automatically track the locations of iCloud-based documents; you typically do not need to use an

 NSMetadataQueryobject.
 For example, if a user renames or moves a document while working on one device, instances of your app running on other devices automatically pick up those changes by way of the document architecture.

 In iOS, actively download files when required.
-Items in iCloud but not yet local are not automatically downloaded by iOS; only their metadata is automatically downloaded.
+Files in iOS are not automatically downloaded.
 The initial download of new iCloud-based documents requires your attention and careful design in your app.
-After you explicitly download such an item, the system takes care of downloading changes arriving from iCloud.
+After you explicitly download such an item, the system automatically downloads changes when it can.

-For a file (or file package) that is not yet local, you can initiate download either when, or before, the user requests it.
-If your app’s user files are not large or great in number, one strategy to consider is to actively download all the files indicated by your metadata query.
+For a file (or file package) that is not yet local, you can initiate a download explicitly when the user requests it or before if you can anticipate that the file is needed.
+If the number of files is small and each file is itself relatively small, you might consider actively downloading all files indicated by your metadata query.
 For each file (or file package) URL provided by the query, make the corresponding item local by calling the

 startDownloadingUbiquitousItemAtURL:error:.
 If you pass this method a URL for an item that is already local, the method performs no work and returns

-NSFileVersionobject, but it is your iOS app’s responsibility to accept the suggestion or override it.
-You can rely on this automatic nomination most of the time, but your app should be prepared to help as needed.
+NSFileVersionobject, but it is your iOS app’s responsibility to accept the suggested version or specify a different one.
+You can rely on this automatic nomination most of the time; however, your app should be prepared to help as needed.